kahikatea-2024/brdge-app/README.md

-# Boilerplate: Fullstack with Sass
+# Fullstack app setup with Tailwinds and Storybook

 ## Setup